curl Commands Reference

 -o /dev/null -s https://example.com

 Shows time for DNS lookup, TCP connection, TLS handshake, and total request time.
+The TLS handshake time is time_appconnect - time_connect.

 Show HTTP status code

-curl -o /dev/null -s -w "%{http_code}\\n" https://example.com
+curl -o /dev/null -s -w "%{http_code}\n" https://example.com

 Set connection timeout